Abdul (Hajjy) Sherafghanzadah - Master Tailor & Cleaners

 He enjoys seeing all the regulars that come to his restaurant, from all cultures and walks of life.
-He likes the convenience of banks and other restaurants within walking distance of Pho Hong Ha.
-If he does venture out for a meal himself, he goes to a local Chinese restaurant for a change of pace.
+He likes the convenience of banks and other restaurants within walking distance of Orient Express.
+If he does venture out for a meal himself, he goes to a local restaurants for a change of pace.

 Mike Bozian - Brimell Toyota Scion

 It is no surprise that Mike Bozian ended up as General Sales Manager of Brimell Toyota Scion.
 He is the third generation of his family to work in the business.
 His father, Mark, and his grandfather, Nick, both managed the Toyota dealership over the years.
 His father expanded the business to include Scion, land development, paint and collision and investment companies.

 Brimell Toyota Scion has been in the area for 45 years.
 They are conveniently located west of Markham & Sheppard - just north of the 401.
 One step through the front door and you will see a large, bright facility that offers friendly professional service everywhere you look.
 There are lots of vehicles to check out - on the floor and in the large parking lot.
 But it’s the people, not the bricks and mortar, that make it special.
 Even though the dealership is a large open space, it has a real family feel.
 Many employees return to visit, or come back to work there, because of the great atmosphere.